baobabsoluciones/flowing-basin/flowing_basin/rl_data/configs/observation/README.md

 In all of these, `X` can be either `1` or `2`:
 - If `X` is `1`, the PCA projector is trained with observations obtained from a SAC agent.
 - If `X` is `2`, the PCA projector is trained with observations obtained from a random agent.

+Observations with randomized features (for testing purposes):
+- `O10`: observation O1 with all features randomized.
+- `O101`: observation O1 with all features randomized, except the future prices.
+- `O20`: observation O2 with all features randomized.
+- `O201`: observation O2 with all features randomized, except the future prices.